bannerImage.png

 You need to review this carefully, the implication being your taxable income could then exceed thresholds and that could then reduce your personal allowance (see the earlier section on income tax), thereby giving rise to a greater tax liability.

-If you have a spouse, or civil partner, and one of you is a basic-rate tax payer where the other is a higher-rate taxpayer, it may be advisable for the partner earning less income to be the recipient of taxable rents.
+If you have a spouse, or civil partner, and one of you is paying tax at a lower rate, it may be advisable for the partner earning less income to be the recipient of taxable rents by transferring beneficial ownership (see previous section regarding Form 17 declarations).
 This will be particularly pertinent if there is a loan on the property given interest relief is restricted.

 Be sure to take advice prior to any asset transfers because perceived tax efficiency could easily be reversed in the event other taxes are triggered by the transfer.
 This is why tax advice and strategy should be based on your whole circumstances and not just one single area of legislation.

 In some circumstances if may be advantageous to hold your property portfolio in a limited company.
-So long as the loan interest doesn't exceed £2m per year then your company can deduct interest in full as an expense when calculating profits from your lettings.
+So long as the loan interest doesn't exceed £2m per year then your company should be able to deduct interest in full as an expense when calculating profits from your lettings.
 Furthermore the company will pay up to 25% corporation tax on the rental profits.

 Making use of a limited company should be considered carefully because distribution of the profits via dividends will probably give rise to taxation, and whilst transferring the properties shouldn't result in a CGT liability (subject to satisfying certain criteria), you will likely incur a SDLT charge based on their market value.